godatadriven/whirl/README.md

 This project revolves around docker-compose and the notion of different environments where airflow is a central part.
 The rest of the environment depends on the tools/setup of the production environment used in your situation.

-The +whirl_ script combines the dag and the environment to make a fully functional setup.
+The _whirl_ script combines the dag and the environment to make a fully functional setup.

 To accomodate different examples the environments are split up into separate environment directories inside the `envs` directory.